dairisirbe/Dairis_Irbe_resume/EN.markdown

 ## About me

-I am a 2nd year student of the Riga Technical University program "Mechanical and Instrumental Engineering", I live in Sigulda, Latvia.
+I am a 2nd year student at Riga Technical University program "Mechanical and Instrumental Engineering", I live in Sigulda, Latvia.

 I have been engaged in technical hobby - RC aircraft building for 10 years.
 I try to promote this activity in Latvia, often participating in various aviation-related events.